-Autism is thought to be caused by environmental factors and by many different genes, most of which are still unknown.
+Autism is thought to be caused by mutations in many different genes and by environmental factors.
 For example. mutations in the TSC1 and 2 genes are associated with autism and are responsible for Tuberous Sclerosis (TSC).
-Our mice and patient studies suggested that maternal immune activation may contribute to the risk of autism in TSC.
+Our mice and patient studies suggested that immune activation may contribute to the risk of autism in TSC.

-It is possible that molecular processes triggered by immune activation in pregnant mothers exacerbates the molecular deficits caused by mutations in the TSC genes.
+It is possible that molecular processes triggered by immune activation exacerbate the molecular deficits caused by mutations in the TSC genes.

 For a list of autism organizations click here